-Rookies who could start for all 32 NFL teams
+Rookies who could start for each of the NFL's 32 teams

 New Orleans Saints

 The first-rounder is the only rookie expected to step in and play a major role immediately, given that the Saints didn't have a second-round pick.
-Third-round receiver Tre'Quan Smith is an exciting prospect with size and speed, but it's hard to see him passing both Meredith and Ted Ginn Jr. right out of the gate.
+Third-round receiver Tre'Quan Smith is an exciting prospect with size and speed, but it's hard to see him passing both Cameron Meredith and Ted Ginn Jr. right out of the gate.
 Fifth-round safety Natrell Jamerson, among others, could emerge as a key special-teams contributor right away. -- Mike Triplett

 Tampa Bay Buccaneers